 The Oregon Badlands Wilderness is a 50 square mile area located in the high desert just 12 miles east of Bend.
 You can access the 50+ miles of sandy, year-round trails from four trailheads that are large enough for horse trailers.
 The trails travel among sagebrush, junipers, bunchgrass, and fascinating rock outcroppings.
 Several fun loops are possible.
 Because it’s a designated Wilderness Area, bikes are not allowed in the Badlands.

 The Swamp Wells Trail System runs from Horse Butte on the south edge of Bend to the Newberry Crater National Monument – about 70 miles of trail in total.
 While the southern half of the trail network is higher in elevation and gets its fair share of snow, the trails around Horse Butte are often snow-free and offer excellent winter riding.
 You’ll share the trails with mountain bike riders.
-However, but the terrain is relatively flat with long lines of sight, so they won’t be going fast, and you can see them coming.
+However, the terrain is relatively flat with long lines of sight, the cyclists don't go very fast and you can see them coming.

 When you ride at Tumalo Reservoir on the northwest side of Bend, you have plenty of trails to choose from.
-You can follow Bull Creek through the forest to Bull Spring, ride around Tumalo Reservoir, follow the trails and forest roads around the reservoir’s feeder canals, or travel forest roads across the open expanse of Bull Flat.
-The terrain is relatively flat, and the mountain views are huge.
+You can follow Bull Creek through the forest to Bull Spring, ride around Tumalo Reservoir, follow trails and roads through ponderosa pine forest, or ,ride across the open expanse of Bull Flat.
+The terrain has little elevation change, and the mountain views are huge.
 The forested areas may be icy at times in winter, but the Bull Flat area offers excellent sandy footing even when there’s snow on the ground.
-Bikes are allowed at Tumalo Reservoir, but you’ll seldom encounter one.
+Bikes are allowed at Tumalo Reservoir, but you’ll seldom encounter any.